85th-PMC/85th_tfarPatch/README.md

 TFAR Patch - Config patch to add custom tf_isolatedAmount to vehicles

-Vest - Adds multiple custom reskins of vanilla and mod items
+Vest - Adds custom reskins of vanilla and mod vests

+Backpacks - Adds custom reskins of vanilla and mod backpacks

 Scopes - Config patch to remove certain weapons from the arsenal during 85th Operations